Published on Tuesday 11 March 2014 11:28

 Toyota's RAV4 compact SUV soft roader has been around so long it's easy to forget quite how far it's come.
 The fourth generation models are bigger, better finished, and far more efficient without forgetting that cars in this class need to look good and drive well too.
 Reacquaint yourself with it.
 You might be in for a surprise.

 You probably won't be too shocked to learn that the latest RAV4 engine range is heavily biased towards diesel.
 After all, that's where around 80% of all sales go.
 There is a petrol engine available, a 2.0-litre Valvematic unit that's mated to a CVT gearbox which directs drive to all four wheels, but it's very much a minority interest item.
 Of more relevance are the two diesel powerplants on offer.
-The first is an engine that's not going to be familiar; a 122bhp 2.0-litre D4-D diesel unit that's paired to a six-speed manual gearbox with drive going to the front wheels.
-Toyota makes some play of the entry price of this RAV4 being less than the previous model's but it's clear to see with this piece of cut-price engineering how that has been achieved.
-Still, it's sure to be popular with buyers who like the look of the vehicle but don't need all-wheel drive mechanicals.
+The first is an engine that's not going to be familiar; a 122bhp 2.0-litre D4-D diesel unit that's paired to a six-speed manual gearbox with drive going either to the front wheels or to all four wheels - depending on the version you choose.

 Go for the punchier 148bhp 2.2-litre D4-D diesel and you get drive going to each corner and also the option of an automatic transmission.
 The 'Integrated Dynamic Drive' set-up is an interactive management system which co-ordinates control of the RAV4's neat 'Dynamic Torque Control AWD' system, Vehicle Stability Control and electric power steering to improve performance, handling and safety.
 There's also 4WD Lock button for off-road driving, allowing the driver to lock torque distribution in a 50:50 ratio at speeds up to 25mph.